Let’s Talk About Reintegration after Deployment

 I think one of the hardest parts about Reintegration is that no one talks about it, so no one is prepared for it.
 Everyone focuses on Homecoming Day–what to wear, how to design a sign, etc. No one talks about what will happen the next day, or the next week, or how to deepen your marriage with someone you haven’t seen or hardly talked to in six months or more.
 Sometimes, it can be a huge challenge!

-Often we, the spouses, make this period harder because we have had so much time to think and dream and plan while the guys are away.
+Often we, the spouses, make this period harder because we have had so much time to think and dream and plan while the service members are away.
 We create our own fairy-tale version of the future.
 Then they come home, and we wonder what happened to our fairy tale.
 Our romance did not involve dirty laundry everywhere and a garage full of sandy gear!
 We did not picture our lover exhausted on the couch, absorbed in video games.
 We wanted to be happy and feel loved, so we get disappointed and frustrated when things don’t go smoothly.
 It seems to me that the stress mostly comes when our expectations do not match the reality.After Deployment, the stress comes when our Expectations do not match Reality. #milspouse Click To Tweet

 Things every military spouse should know about Reintegration after Deployment: